Zabrane/qlnd/doc/channelBalancing.md

 Once the Loop In has completed, the updated local balance can be viewed on the wallet UI and confirmed using a qsql query.
 The image below was generated using the non-custodial [Zap Wallet](https://zap.jackmallers.com/).
-Alternative wallets, including desktop and mobile can be found at [lopp.net](https://www.lopp.net/lightning-information.html)

 ![](img/ChannelAfterLoop.png)